 This course focuses on the interrelationships among group affiliation, a quest for inquiry and learning, one’s role in society, and one’s personal identity.
-The course explores the basic questions of Who are you? and What/who has influenced who you are and whom you wish to become?
+The course explores the basic questions of Who are you?
+What/who has influenced who you are and whom you wish to become?
 Students will engage in a personal examination of culture and education as components of personal identity.
-Drawing from concepts borrowed from sociology and educational psychology, students will be asked to analyze educational materials, settings, aims, and procedures, compare these to their own successes or challenges with institutional learning, and frame their future learning goals.
+Drawing on concepts from sociology and educational psychology, students will analyze educational materials, settings, aims, and procedures, compare these to their own successes or challenges with institutional learning, and frame their future learning goals.

 EYE 109: Gender, Representation and Resistance

-Femininity and masculinity mean different things to different people.
-Why?
 This course will examine the fundamental impact of gender on human activity—artistic, scientific, religious, economic, political, legal, and linguistic.
 Drawing on many disciplines we will explore constructions of gender in many cultures and throughout history.
-Some of the questions on which we’ll focus include: What is gender?
+Questions of focus will include: What is gender?
 How is gender practiced and represented historically and cross-culturally?
 How have people redefined and altered its representations and meanings?
 How do social institutions distribute power, resources, and status based on gender?
 How do the mass media, education, and political discourse shape gender constructions?
 How have gender resistance and transgression changed accepted gender practices and representations?

 EYE 112: The Built Environment: Energy

 A substantial component of the world we live in is the built environment - the world that people have invented, designed, built and used.
-People have seen the natural environment to be sacred, to be a part of, to be enjoyed, to be used, and to be dominated.
-In recent times it has become recognized that human activities can seriously affect the natural environment.
-This semester we focus on a particular part of the natural environment - energy.
-You will learn what energy is, where various forms of energy come from and how they are transformed and used.
-Forms of energy studied include, for example, fossil, solar, wind, hydro, biomass, and nuclear.
-You will study the social, economic, political and environmental issues related to the acquisition, processing and use of energy.
-Integral to the course are lectures, reading, writing, group activities, laboratory exercises and experiments, and a team project.
+This EYE course focuses on a particular aspect of the natural and built environment- energy.
+Students learn what energy is, where various forms of energy come from, and how they are transformed and used.
+Forms of energy studied include fossil, solar, wind, hydro, biomass, and nuclear.
+Students study the social, economic, political and environmental issues related to the acquisition, processing and use of energy.
+In addition to lectures and discussions, students will engage in a team project.
 Students should have very basic algebra skills.
-This course is not required for transfer students with more than 24 credits applied toward one of our engineering degree programs. ($150.00 course fee)
+Cr 3. ($150.00 course fee)

 EYE 118: Musician’s Health: A Path to Peak Performance